fsist/future-streams/README.md

    passed in.
 The calculated result is available from `Sink.result: Future[R]`.
    Since a `Pipe` is also a `Sink`, pipe segments can also calculate intermediate results.

-And in the future:

-3. Explicit closing of a Source (via `Source.close()` method).
-This allows closing all the Sources in a pipeline when a Sink wishes to shut down the pipeline without observing an EOF.
-The Sources can then close IO resources they may hold open.

 ## Typical use

 As demonstrated above, a pipeline can be built using the various constructor methods on the `Source`, `Pipe`, and `Sink`